 Technique #1: Color your drawing by layering colors, and then paint over the area with a brush and plain water.

-This is the most commonly used way to paint with watercolor pencils.
+This is the most common way to paint with watercolor pencils.
 In this technique, you are simply coloring areas of your painting and then brushing over them with plain water.
 I recommend you brush the lighter areas first, as you don’t want to brush darker pigments into the lighter areas of the painting.

 The first thing to consider when using watercolor pencils is that colors will look different after water is added.
 It’s generally a good idea to make a chart on a piece of watercolor paper to see how the colors will look once wet, as the water will usually make the colors appear much darker and more vibrant.